IepIweidieng/TJAPlayer3/tja.md

 TJA commands are written in the format of **`#COMMAND values`**.

+A lenient regular expression: `^[ \t]*#([^ \t]*[A-Z_]+)[ \t]?(.*)$`

+* Group 1: The `#COMMAND` part excluding the `#`.
+* Group 2: The `values` part.

 Each commands ***MUST*** be placed on its own line.

-No leading non-newline whitespaces are allowed for the `#START` and `#END` commands & other commands placed outside of the notechart definition enclosed between `#START` & `#END`.
+*Unspecified*: Whether leading non-newline whitespaces are allowed for the `#START` and `#END` commands & other commands placed outside of the notechart definition enclosed between `#START` & `#END`.

+* In TaikoJiro1, such a command becomes unrecognized.

 However, leading non-newline whitespaces are allowed and ignored in the notechart definition enclosed between `#START` & `#END`.

-The `#COMMAND` part ***MUST*** be written in an all-upper-case manner and ***MUST NOT*** contain whitespaces in-between.
+For a recognized command, the `#COMMAND` part ***MUST*** be written in an all-upper-case manner and ***MUST NOT*** contain whitespaces in-between.

-Commands with an unrecognized `#COMMAND` name are ignored.

-*Unspecified*: The behavior when the whitespaces before the `values` part is omitted for all-letter commands with numeric values (occurs in some legacy charts).
+*Unspecified*: Whether omitting the whitespaces before the `values` part for letter-ending commands with numeric values is recognized (occurs in some legacy charts).

-* In TaikoJiro, such a case is parsed as if there were whitespaces before the `values` part.
+* In TaikoJiro, TJAPlayer2 for.PC but not TJAPlayer3 v1.5.2, because recognized command names are parsed by matching the prefix of the line, for known commands, such a case is parsed as if there were whitespaces after the command name.
+However, unknown commands starting with the name of known command are misinterpreted as the known command with unexpected `values` part.
+* In TJAPlayer3 v1.5.2, command names are parsed by matching with regular expression, such a case is always parsed as if there were whitespaces after the `#COMMAND` part.

+If the `values` part is not in expected format, the command is unrecognized.

 The arguments for commands introduced in TaikoJiro are comma-separated.
 However, the arguments for commands introduced in TJAPlayer2 for.PC are instead whitespace-separated as in the `.bms` format (which is modified and extended into the `.dtx` format for DTXMania).

 *Unspecified*: The behavior when a comma (`,`) is used as the decimal point (normally a full-stop (`.`)).

+*Unspecified*: Whether unrecognized commands are ignored.

+* In TJAPlayer2 for.PC but not OpenTaiko (0auBSQ) v0.6.0.73, commands unrecognized due to the `values` part either takes the default value, or terminates the parsing and makes the rest of the chart empty and endless.
+* In OpenTaiko (0auBSQ) v0.6.0.73: Unrecognized commands due to the `values` part are ignored and warned.
+* **Recommandation for simulator developers**: Unrecognized commands are ignored with optional warnings.

 #### Pre-[#START](#start--end) Command Position

 Most commands are expected to be placed within the notechart definition enclosed between `#START` & `#END`.
 However, some commands are expected to be placed before the notechart definition, or "pre-`#START` position".

-Commands allowed in pre-#START position will be explicitly denoted.
+Commands recognized in pre-#START position will be explicitly denoted.

 *Proposal* (IID): If a command with [command-time effects](#command-effect-time) is placed in the pre-#START position, its command-time effects apply as if these effects were [static effects](#command-effect-time).